Orzo Salad with Spinach

 Best Orzo Salad with Spinach

-Deliciously easy to whip up, this orzo salad with spinach is one you’ll want to make all year long!
+Simple, yet very tasty, this orzo salad with spinach is one you’ll want to make all year long! 😉

-When you make this salad yourself, it is definitely fresher and more cost-effective!
+- Budget-Friendly: When you make this salad yourself, it is fresher and more cost-effective!

-For this recipe you will need the following ingredients:
+For our orzo salad, you will need the following ingredients:

 - kalamata olives